 You can also use public WiFi when out, but it may not be as safe as when using home or work WiFi.
 Either way, you will be saving your phone data from depleting.

 While on WiFi, you get to enjoy unlimited time on social media without worrying about the data depleting.
-You can use the following tips to ensure you are safe using public WiFi.
+You can use the following tips to ensure you use public WiFi safely.

 Notifications from social media apps may not be the main thing that drains your data, but you want to control the little things to save on something.